ctopher7/go-example-project/README.md

 - Redpanda: heard about this mq, usually use NSQ (professionally).
 Just tried it now.

 ## Architecture of part 1 challange
+repo architecture:
+- Config (to be injected to any layer / resource initialization. consist of configurations)
+- Resources (to be injected to repository layer, usually client for other dependency like redis and kafka)
+- Handler (layer for serialization and deserialization, call usecase)
+- Usecase (layer for business logic, consists of datalogic and repository)
+- Datalogic (layer for data logic, consists of reposistory)
+- Repository (wrapper for other library, no unit test because dependencies not mockable)

 flow get summary API:
 read data from cache by stock name on request
 -> if exist, return data